 In assessing the relative magnitude of different errors (question 3 above), we found that undetected clouds have the most significant impact on the imagery-derived irradiance.
 In the case studied here, MODIS did not detect clouds below a threshold of 0.5 in optical thickness, even when including partially cloud-covered pixels.
-For the above cloud case, this led to a low bias of about 40 Wm-2 for the upwelling shortwave irradiance.
-The below cloud case was harder to interpret due to the limited data and the lack of knowledge about the irradiances at cloud top.
-However, the model-measurement comparison indicated a high bias of 45 Wm-2 in downwelling shortwave irradiance if clouds are not detected, which again suggested the undetected clouds the dominating error source.
-Secondary error sources are (a) surface albedo, (b) water vapor content, and (c) cloud optical properties.
+For the above cloud case, this led to a low bias of up to 13 Wm-2 for the upwelling shortwave irradiance.
+The below cloud case was harder to interpret due to the limited data and the

+- 25 lack of knowledge about the irradiances at cloud top.
+However, the model-measurement comparison indicated a high bias of at least 86 Wm-2 in downwelling shortwave irradiance if clouds are not detected, which again suggested undetected clouds as the dominating error source.
+While the cloud reflectance (and thereby the TOA cloud radiative effect) bias is minimal (above-cloud case), the cloud transmittance bias (and thereby the surface cloud radiative effect) is significant (below-cloud case).
+This means that (in reality) the surface would receive less shortwave radiation than derived from satellite imagery and melt less rapidly.
+Of - 30 course, low-level clouds have a warming effect in the longwave.
+There is, in fact, some indication from land observations (Greenland) that the (longwave) warming effect from thin liquid-bearing clouds dominates (Bennartz et al., 2012).
+If a large fraction of clouds in the Arctic are not detected (as also reported by Wendisch et al., 2019), this would mean that the surface melt due to clouds would be significantly underestimated.
+In any case, the performance of passive imagery detection algorithms in the Arctic, along with shortwave and longwave flux biases needs to be systematically studied in the future. - In addition to the bias from undetected clouds, secondary error sources are (a) surface albedo, (b) water vapor content, and (c) cloud optical properties.
 By using an SSFR-BBR derived surface albedo along with atmospheric profiles from aircraft measurements and MODIS-COPs in the RTM calculations, they agreed with the measured spectral and broadband shortwave irradiance within the range of uncertainties, except in regions where MODIS did not detect clouds.
-It should be pointed out that in absence of an operational surface albedo product, the surface albedo uncertainty by far dominates the calculated shortwave irradiance error.
+It should be pointed out that in absence of an operational surface albedo product, the surface albedo uncertainty by far dominates the calculated shortwave irradi- - 40 ance error.